 In a bit more detail, these are the three canons of classical rhetoric around which the classes are organized:

-Because the material covered in Essays I is valuable for writers of any skill level and is foundational for the material in Essays II, we strongly recommend that all students take Essays I first, unless they have taken Level I of The Lost Tools of Writing program, which is one of the main influences for these classes and is similar enough to substitute for Essays I as a prerequisite.
+Because the material covered in Essays I is valuable for writers of any skill level and is foundational for the material in Essays II, we strongly recommend that all students take Essays I first.
+In addition to persuasive essays, Essays I briefly touches on descriptive and comparison essays, while Essays II covers more types of persuasive essays as well as analytical essays.

 Students will attend weekly 75 minute lectures, either online or in person (depending on the class).
 Afterward they will work on weekly writing assignments, with a five-paragraph essay typically due every three weeks.
 All assignments will be posted on the private class forum, where each one will receive a detailed, individualized critique, along with a grade and suggestions for future improvement.
 Both classes use the McGraw-Hill Handbook of English Grammar and Usage, 2nd Edition (it's important to get the McGraw-Hill book even if you have another grammar reference, because grading comments will refer to particular sections of the book).